provydon/docs-generate/README.md

 **That's it!** 🎉 Your API is now fully documented.

-**Code changes → run command → docs automatically reflect changes**

-### 🔄 **Documentation Stays in Sync**

-The best part?
-Your documentation **automatically stays up-to-date** with your code:

-1. **Make code changes** → Add new routes, update controllers, modify validation
-2. **Run `php artisan docs:generate`** → Regenerates the documentation
-3. **Deploy your code** → Documentation file goes with your code
-4. **Documentation is always current** → No manual updates needed!

-The `docs.json` file lives in your `public/` folder, so it's part of your project and gets deployed with every code update.
-Your API documentation will always reflect your latest code changes.

 ### 🔗 **Use with Any API Client**

 The generated JSON is compatible with all major API clients: